TexasInstruments/ble_examples/README.md

 branch.
 For more information on supported examples please consult the readme.md of the desired branch/release.

-For for more information about different SDK components, please consult the BLE-stack User's Guide.

 ## Change Log

 Note: The version numbers below are related to GitHub ble_examples releases.